-There are two major regulatory initiatives which will likely affect US banks and the preferred securities they issue.
-These initiatives are the Dodd-Frank Wall Street Reform and Common Protection Act and the Bank Committee on Banking Supervision.
-These specific regulations relating to these two initiatives have not been published yet and this uncertainty is restricting the amount of new supply of preferred securities from US banks.
-Moreover, US banks are redeeming their higher cost preferred securities, which will require the Fund to invest in lower-yielding, alternative preferred securities that, at some point, may affect the rate of Distribution of the Fund.
+There are two major regulatory initiatives which will likely affect U.S. banks and the preferred securities they issue.
+These initiatives are the Dodd-Frank Wall Street Reform and Consumer Protection Act, the recently finalized Volcker Rule and the Bank Committee on Banking Supervision.
+Moreover, U.S. banks are redeeming their higher cost preferred securities, which will require the Fund to invest in lower-yielding, alternative preferred securities that, at some point, may affect the rate of Distribution of the Fund.